 It’s not every day that the setting of a beloved television classic comes to life before your eyes.
 Mount Airy, North Carolina–affectionately known as Mayberry–was Andy Griffith’s hometown and the inspiration for the setting of The Andy Griffith Show that ran for eight years in the 1960s.
 Today, Mount Airy pays homage to its television counterpart and its hometown hero in everything from the annual Mayberry Days celebration to the names of businesses that line Main Street.

 But Mount Airy is more than just Mayberry, too.
-This charming town with just over 10,000 residents offers good eats, excitement in the great outdoors, and unexpected history lessons, with a bit of moonshine thrown in for good measure.
+This charming town with just over 10,000 residents only 40 minutes from Winston-Salem offers good eats, excitement in the great outdoors, and unexpected history lessons, with a bit of moonshine thrown in for good measure.
 Here’s a look at just a few of the great things to do in Mount Airy, North Carolina.

 Things to do in Mount Airy